 Azure AD password protection for Windows Server Active Directory requires Azure AD Premium licenses.

-There are two required installers for Azure AD password protection that can be downloaded from the Microsoft download center
+The two required agent installers for Azure AD password protection are available from the Microsoft Download Center.